named-data/ndn-cxx/.jenkins.d/README.md

   Possible values:

   * empty: default build process
-  * `code-coverage` (Linux OS is assumed): debug build with tests and code coverage analysis
+  * `code-coverage` (Ubuntu Linux is assumed): debug build with tests and code coverage analysis
   * `limited-build`: only a single debug build with tests

 - `WAF_JOBS`: number of parallel build jobs used by waf, defaults to 1.